-As the owner of the world’s most powerful sporting brand, Nike weren’t going to stay out of the lucrative fitness tracker market for very long.
+As the owner of the world’s most powerful sporting brand, Nike wasn’t going to stay out of the lucrative fitness tracker market for very long.
 Their entry into the market, in fact, came early.
-In 2011, amid a whole lot of hoop la they launched the Nike + Fuel Band.
-Of course, FitBit had already come out with it’s various activity tracker variants, but it was the FuelBand, backed by the advertising powerful of the sporting giant, that really got people interested in fitness bands.
+In 2011, amid a whole lot of hoopla, they launched the Nike + Fuel Band.
+Of course, FitBit had already come out with its various activity tracker variants, but it was the FuelBand, backed by the advertising power of the sporting giant, that really got people interested in fitness bands.

 Nike paired with Apple for the Fuelband.
-For the first few years of it’s existence, it was only compatible with Apple technology.
-However, the competition were gathering pace with their technological advancements, leaving Nike in their wake.
-When they did release a version that was usable with Android Smartphones in July, 2014, they were already an outstripped company in the fitness tracker market.
+For the first few years of its existence, it was only compatible with Apple technology.
+However, the competition was gathering pace with their technological advancements, leaving Nike in their wake.
+When they did release a version that was usable with Android Smartphones in July 2014, they were already an outstripped company in the fitness tracker market.

-When Apple were set to release the Apple Watch in April, 2015, there was speculation that the device would be a compilation product between the two companies.
+When Apple was set to release the Apple Watch in April 2015, there was speculation that the device would be a compilation product between the two companies.
 But it wasn’t to be.
-Nike have since distanced themselves from the fitness tracker market.
+Nike has since distanced itself from the fitness tracker market.
 The Nike FuelBand is still being produced but the full power of the Nike marketing machine is not behind the product.